 Students admitted to the Ph.D.
 (Yoga) program must complete a total of 66-credits beyond Bachelor's Degree to earn their Ph.D. degree.
-The 66-credit requirement would include the requirements of a Master's Degree of 30 credits, 20 credits of Ph.D. coursework, and 16 credits of doctoral thesis.
+The 66-credit requirement would include the requirements of a Master's Degree of 30 credits, 20 credits (18 credits of course work and 2 credits of Ph.D. qualifier) of Ph.D. course work, and 16 credits of doctoral thesis.